lynnpepin/arbitration-opt-out-templates/Snapchat/snapchat_opt_out_template.md

 Santa Monica, CA 90405

 To whom it may concern,

-This is notice that I am decliing the arbitration agreement, the class-action waiver, and the jury waiver of the Snap Terms of Service.
+This is notice that I am declining the arbitration agreement, the class-action waiver, and the jury waiver of the Snap Terms of Service.

-Specifically, I am declining the arbitration, class-action waiver, and jury waiver detailed in Section 19, "Arbitration, Class-Action Waiver, and Jury Waiver" of the Snap Inc. Terms of Service, posted at https://www.snap.com/en-US/terms#arbitration.
-I am declining the clause per the provisions of Section 19 subsection k, titled "opt-out". **Consider this an unequivocal statement that I want to opt out of the Arbitration Agreement.**
+Specifically, I am declining the arbitration agreement, class-action waiver, and jury waiver detailed in Section 19, "Arbitration, Class-Action Waiver, and Jury Waiver" of the Snap Inc. Terms of Service, posted at https://www.snap.com/en-US/terms#arbitration.
+I am declining the clause per the provisions of Section 19 subsection k, titled "opt-out". **Consider this an unequivocal statement that I want to opt out of the Arbitration Agreement and the Class-Action Waiver.**

 Per this provision, please see my personal information listed below: